bookofproofs/bookofproofs.github.io/_sources/history/17th-century/papin.md

 * At this time Leibniz was a frequent visitor to Huygens' laboratory and so met Papin on a regular basis.
 * Their scientific controversy occurs in an exchange of letters in 1689-1691, beginning with a letter from Leibniz concerning a paper by Papin which discusses the motion of freely falling bodies.
 * The way Papin reacted was both to reply with a letter but also to write further papers.
+* But as Leibniz was firmly opposed to Papin's intention of submitting the controversy to the scientific community, they remained unedited ...
 * In November, 1692, their correspondence suddenly stopped, presumably because of Papin's troubles with his new appointment in Marbourg.
 * Nevertheless, they later intensively argue over vis motrix from July, 1695 until Papin's travel to Holland in 1700.
 * Papin repeats the grounds of his position throughout the controversy: if we are dealing with bodies which are raised to a certain height by a motion acquired through a previous descent from the same height, we cannot assume that these heights are proportional to the vires motrices, since the forces are diminished by the resistance they must overcome, and not by the distance they traverse.